telerik/blazor-docs/deployment/ci-cd-build-server.md

 ## GitHub Secrets

-In some cases, [GitHub Secrets](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) are used to store credentials that you would later have to consume from the `nuget.config` file in order to connect to the Telerik feed in your GitHub Actions workflows.
+In some cases, [GitHub Secrets](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) are used to store credentials that you would later have to consume from the `NuGet.Config` file in order to connect to the Telerik feed in your GitHub Actions workflows.

 A way to pass them along is to mark them as environment variables.
 You can find an example in the [DevOpsExamples repo by Lance McCarthy](https://github.com/LanceMcCarthy/DevOpsExamples).
 Here follow the two relevant extracts.